How to Clean Faucet Head: Everything You Need to Know

 Remember to clean the handlebars of your faucets.
 Like your faucet heads, they are just as vulnerable to gunk and hard water deposits.

 Regular maintenance of your faucets prevents rust and stains and keeps the quality of your water consistent.
-Hard water deposits can leave a smell or taste in your water.
+Tough water deposits can leave a smell or taste in your water.

-In our experience, we recommend using a disposable toothbrush to prevent cross-contamination with your regular toothbrush.
+In our experience, we recommend using a disposable toothbrush to prevent cross-contamination with your regular toothbrush when you clean faucet heads.

 Precautions to Keep in Mind